Skip to main content

 Impl-2

 Each implementer gets exclusive file ownership.
 No shared state, no merge conflicts.
-The lead verifies integration seams.
+The auditor verifies integration seams.

 When: Multi-package changes where files have no overlap.
 API + frontend, or two independent modules.